 - 1. Economic and Financial Conditions: Current Situation and Outlook ("Tealbook Book A"), and staff projections or assumptions relating to interest rates. - 2.
-Reports of the Manager on domestic and foreign open market operations. - 3.
-Information on Desk operations posted on confidential portions of the "MarketSource" website of the New York Bank - 4.
-Other materials on economic and financial developments (including foreign), special memoranda, tables, and charts less sensitive than those in Class I, including briefing materials containing Class II information that are produced and circulated within the Board or individual Reserve Banks.
+Reports of the manager on domestic and foreign open market operations. - 3.
+Information on Desk operations posted on confidential portions of the "MarketSource" website of the Federal Reserve Bank of New York. - 4.
+Other materials on economic and financial developments (including foreign), special memoranda, tables, and charts less sensitive than those in Class I, including briefing materials containing Class II information that are produced and circulated within the Board or individual Federal Reserve Banks.